 Accounting Standards (IFRS)

 The Financial Accounting Standards Foundation (FASF) was established in Japan in 2001.
-Under the auspices of the FASF, the Accounting Standards Board of Japan (ASBJ) was formed as a private-sector independent institution responsible for developing accounting standards in Japan.
+Under the auspices of the FASF, the Accounting Standards Board of Japan (ASBJ) was formed as a private-sector independent institution responsible for developing and deliberation of accounting standards in Japan.
 The ASBJ also contributes to the development and improvement of international accounting standards.
 All accounting standards set by ASBJ are subject to endorsement by the Financial Services Agency (FSA), a Japanese government agency.

 The JICPA has contributed to the development of high-quality accounting standards by providing comments and inputs to the exposure drafts and other documents issued by both the ASBJ and IASB.
 The JICPA continues to implement various measures to provide more training and development opportunities for members so that the members will become well prepared for the IFRS implementation.